Generic Name: nitroglycerin (oral/sublingual) (NYE troe GLI ser in (OR al/sub LIN gwal))

 Nitromist may also be used for purposes not listed in this medication guide.

-You should not use NitroMist if you are using medicine to treat pulmonary arterial hypertension (PAH), such as riociguat, (Adempas), sildenafil (Revatio), or tadalafil (Adcirca).
+You should not use NitroMist if you are also using medicine to treat pulmonary arterial hypertension (PAH), such as riociguat, (Adempas), sildenafil (Revatio), or tadalafil (Adcirca).
 Do not take erectile dysfunction medicine (Viagra, Cialis, Levitra and others) while you are taking nitroglycerin, or you could have a sudden and serious decrease in blood pressure.

 Stop using Nitromist and seek emergency medical attention if you have early symptoms of a heart attack (chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating, general ill feeling).